Liberatii/documentation/_sources/reference/supported_oracle_syntax/bulk_collect_into.rst.txt

 SELECT BULK COLLECT INTO
 ++++++++++++++++++++++++

-To emulate select bulk collect we call aggregate for each value and insert them into the temporary record variable.
+To emulate select bulk collect, we call aggregate for each value and insert them into the temporary record variable.
 After selecting we assign each field to the corresponding collection variable.

 .. code-block:: sql
    :linenos: